ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 > Takeaways: Easy descriptive language & great visualisations

 You want to expose your beautiful visualisation to your clients.
-They shouldn't have to paste a `yaml` file in a window of there browser all the time.
+They shouldn't have to paste a `yaml` file in a window of their browser all the time.
 How do we do that?
 Let's find out next.